 - 1. Provision of continued assistance that improves access to and use of Census data including new 2020 reporting.
 The DMMPC will provide post-census information and mapping as requested, and will be represented at various workshops sponsored by the Bureau of the Census concerning usage and processing of census data. - 2.
-Processing census data for local use and the loading and processing of census data on computer files. - 3.
 Work activities related to the 2020 census data and other initiatives aimed at ensuring accurate data for the Muncie Urbanized Area and Delaware County.